awesome-gptX/awesome-gpt/README.star.md

 - [gpt4free](https://github.com/xtekky/gpt4free) 35451⭐️ decentralising the Ai Industry, free gpt-4/3.5 scripts through several reverse engineered api's ( poe.com, phind.com, chat.openai.com etc...)
 - [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) 18974⭐️ MiniGPT-4: Enhancing Vision-language Understanding with Advanced Large Language Models
 - [chatgpt-tool-hub](https://github.com/goldfishh/chatgpt-tool-hub) 307⭐️ An open-source chatgpt tool ecosystem where you can combine tools with chatgpt and use natural language to do anything.
+- [privateGPT](https://github.com/imartinez/privateGPT) 12289⭐️ Interact privately with your documents using the power of GPT, 100% privately, no data leaks

 ### Go
 - [doctorgpt](https://github.com/ingyamilmolinar/doctorgpt) 123⭐️ DoctorGPT is a lightweight self-contained binary that monitors your application logs for problems and diagnoses them.